 On January 1, 2013, the Solar\Rewards® program opened for new applications per the Company's approved 2012-2013 RES Compliance Plan.
 There were two incentive level steps available for each of the Small and Medium programs, with a total of 9.6 MW available under the Small Program and 16.4 MW available under the Medium program.
+Since the Company's 2014 RES Plan was not approved until late 2014/early 2015, the programs operated under a Settlement Agreement that was approved by Decision C14-0701 in Proceeding No. 14A-0414E.
+The Settlement Agreement provided for an acquisition of 4 MW per month (or a total of 20MW) in the Small Program and 7 MW in the Medium Program.
+The Settlement did not provide capacity for a large program RFP in 2014.
+This Settlement was subsequent to the Amendment to the 2013 Plan for the additional 33.6 MW discussed below.

-A notable change was the addition of the Interconnection processing fee, which is a non-refundable design review fee to offset engineering costs, that Xcel Energy began collecting for all applications submitted on or after 1/1/2013 as authorized by Commission Rule 3667 (III).
-The fee for Solar\Rewards and Solar\Rewards systems that are less than or equal to 10 kW is \$100; the fee for systems greater than 10 kW and up to 250 kW is \$1,000; the fee for systems great than 250 kW up to 2 MW is \$2,000.
+From 2013 and into 2014 a notable change was the addition of the Interconnection processing fee, which is a non-refundable design review fee to offset engineering costs, that Xcel Energy began collecting on for all applications submitted on or after 1/1/2013 as authorized by Commission Rule 3667 (III).
+The fee for Solar\Rewards systems that are less than or equal to 10 kW is \$100; the fee for systems greater than 10 kW and up to 250 kW is \$1,000; the fee for systems great than 250 kW up to 2 MW is \$2,000.
 Also in 2013, a formal 60-day extension policy was developed to allow applications extra time for completion, as long as certain application milestones had been met.

-Due to demand, capacity limits were reached prior to the end of the year, resulting in a PUC-approved Amendment to the 2012-2013 RES Compliance Plan.
+Due to Solar\Rewards program demand, program capacity limits were reached prior to the end of the year, resulting in a PUC-approved Amendment to the 2012-2013 RES Compliance Plan.
 The Amendment allowed the Company to acquire up to 33.6 MW of additional capacity in the Small Program until such time as the Company's 2014 RES Compliance Plan was approved.
-Seven capacity steps of 4.8 MW each were added to the program.
-Also, for any PV projects accepted into these new steps that are ultimately not installed, the capacity from those projects was restored to the Small Pprogram segment at the incentive that was offered at the time the capacity was restored.
+Also, for any PV projects accepted into these new steps that are ultimately not installed, the capacity from those projects was restored to the Small Program segment at the prevailing incentive at the time the capacity was restored.
 The Company tracked program participation and capacity limits daily, restored capacity levels monthly, and updated the Company's external website with this information.